 a.
 In accordance with EASA rules and regulations, Aero prohibits its Passengers from consuming any alcoholic beverages on board any flight that are not served by a cabin server.
 Aero will offer a paid bar on board, which will accept credit cards.

 b.
 Aero has zero tolerance for transportation or use of narcotics and other controlled substances, such as drugs and drug paraphernalia, regardless of whether certain substances may be considered legal in any jurisdiction.
+Anyone caught violating this policy will be banned from the Aero service.

 c.
 The crew reserves the right to deny boarding to any passenger who appears intoxicated.
 Any passenger who is denied boarding because he or she is intoxicated will not be entitled to a refund or alternative transportation.